arduino/docs-content/content/hardware/09.kits/maker/nesso-n1/tutorials/user-manual/content.md

 | `LORA_ANTENNA_SWITCH` |      | E0.P6         | LoRa® RF Antenna Switch Control  |
 | `LORA_ENABLE`         |      | E0.P7         | LoRa® Module Reset/Enable        |

+#### Understanding the LoRa® Antenna Control Pins

+The Nesso N1 includes an RF antenna switch (FM8625) and a Low Noise Amplifier (SGM1300) for the LoRa® receive path.
+Understanding how these work is important for reliable communication:

+- **`LORA_ENABLE` (EXP P7):** Controls the SX1262 module reset.
+Set HIGH to enable the module, LOW to reset.

+- **`LORA_ANTENNA_SWITCH` (EXP P6):** Powers the RF antenna switch.
+Must be set HIGH for normal LoRa® operation.
+This controls the VDD supply to the FM8625 RF switch IC.

+- **`LORA_LNA_ENABLE` (EXP P5):** Enables the SGM1300 Low Noise Amplifier on the receive path. **This must be set HIGH for the antenna signal to reach the SX1262 receiver.** Setting it LOW will disable the route between the antenna and the SX1262's receive input (SRFI).
+For power-sensitive applications, you can disable the LNA during transmit and enable it only during receive.

+- **Rx/Tx Switching:** The actual antenna path switching between transmit (SRFO) and receive (SRFI) is handled automatically by the SX1262's DIO2 pin when configured with `radio.setDio2AsRfSwitch(true)` in RadioLib.

+***Note: If two Nesso N1 devices are very close to each other, communication may appear to work even with the LNA or antenna switch disabled.
+This should be considered unreliable behavior and is not suitable for production use.***

 #### LoRa® Peer-to-Peer (P2P) Examples

 The following examples demonstrate basic LoRa® peer-to-peer (P2P) communication using the [RadioLib](https://github.com/jgromes/RadioLib) library.
 This is the foundational step for testing your hardware and building more complex network applications.